exitus1/Video-Scripts/Privacy-Tutorial1.md

 To do this click "Create Default Account" and enter your password.

-The way this works is the Mixer will create a Decred CoinJoin, and will pass your funds from your Unmixed account through the Decred Mixnet, with the newly mixed coins arriving in your Mixed Account.
-A CoinJoin is a trustless method for combining multiple Decred payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient.

-This is a completely non-custodial process meaning you never lose ownership of your DCR, and there are no risks with mixing your Decred.

 First we need to send our Decred from our 'Default' account to our 'Unmixed' account which we can do right here.
 There's a button you can press which will select all of the account funds, then press "Send to Self".

 Now that our funds are in the 'Unmixed' account, we can start up the Mixer.